 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about this or any other dental service, feel free to come to our office in , Florida for an appointment with our dentist.
-If you are looking for optimal care, then Bell Tower Dental Care is the ideal clinic to address all your oral health needs.
+For more information about dentures or any other dental service, call our office at 239-332-5660 in Fort Myers, Florida for an appointment with our dentist.

 Implant Retained Dentures

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health.
 You may find it difficult to speak clearly or chew your favorite foods.
 You may be embarrassed and try to hide your smile from others.
 You may also experience shifting among your remaining teeth, causing additional discomfort in your mouth and jaw.

 Implant retained dentures offer a solution that provides comfort and relief.
 They can replace both upper and lower teeth, giving you a secure, natural-looking option that is not only more comfortable but also more convenient than traditional dentures.